AdobeDocs/campaign-standard.en/help/automating/using/aep-targeting-audiences.md

     ![](assets/aep_wkf_readaudience.png)

 1. (Optional) Once the audience is selected, you can click the eye button to review and/or edit the segment definition (make sure to save your changes again).

     Clicking the eye button will simply direct you to the Unified Segment Builder (in another tab) associated with the selected audience within Campaign.

-1. You must select a Platform data mapping element to specify the desired targeting dimension for the selected Adobe Experience Platform audience.
+1. Select a **[!UICONTROL Platform data mapping]** element to specify the desired targeting dimension for the selected Adobe Experience Platform audience.

     By default, the primary key (e.g., iRecipientID for Profile table, iAppSubscriptionID for AppSubscription table) used for reconciliation will automatically be available from the dropdown list.
-To target outside of the primary key, you must create a custom Namespace
+To target outside of the primary key, you must create a custom **Namespace**.

     >[!NOTE]
     >
     >For targets outside of the primary key, you must also create a custom Target Mapping that corresponds to the custom Namespace.
-For more information on Target Mapping, refer to this dedicated document.
+For more information on Target Mapping, refer to [this section](../../administration/using/target-mappings-in-campaign.md).

     ![](assets/aep_wkf_readaudience_namespace.png)

     This list contains all the Experience Data Model (XDM) mappings that have been configured on your instance.
-For more on Data Mapping, refer to this dedicated document.
+For more on Data Mapping, refer to [this dedicated document](https://helpx.adobe.com/campaign/kb/aep-acs-datamapping.html).

     ![](assets/aep_wkf_readaudience_namespace2.png)

-1. Once the audience and targeting dimensions are configured properly, click the Confirm button to save your changes.
+1. Once the audience and targeting dimensions are configured properly, click the **[!UICONTROL Confirm]** button to save your changes.

 You can now configure your workflow with other activities.
-You can, for example, link an Email delivery activity to send an email to the audience that has been selected.
+You can, for example, link an **[!UICONTROL Email delivery]** activity to send an email to the audience that has been selected.

 ![](assets/aep_wkf_email.png)